-(1) The favorable influence of political connections
+1) The favorable influence of political connections.

 If the company can maintain good relations with government units, political parties, and government officials and bring operational benefits or preferences to the company, it is natural that the business owner will strive to manage political connections.
-Many literatures have mixed results on whether companies should be politically connected.
+Prior literatures have mixed results on whether companies should be politically connected.
 On the positive side, Frye and Shleifer (1997), suggest that the government will use its political power to help enterprises, and will actively formulate some regulations that can promote the operation of enterprises.
-Prior studies also confirm that political ties can indeed bring many benefits to companies; Soto (1990) and Shleifer and Vishny (1994) found that maintaining good relations between companies and politicians not only reduces the possibility of companies being invaded, but also reduces the possibility of aggression.
-Roberts (1990) and Goldman et al. (2009) pointed that when US company board members have political connections, the value of the company will be enhanced.
+Several studies also confirm that political ties can indeed bring many benefits to companies; Shleifer and Vishny (1994) found that maintaining good relations between companies and politicians not only reduces the possibility of companies being invaded, but also reduces the possibility of aggression.
+Goldman et al. (2009) pointed that when US company board members have political connections, the value of the company will be enhanced.

-López -de- Silanes and Shleifer (2000) and Guriev (2004) argue that when firms have political ties, their intergovernmental processes are shortened, have the benefit of prioritization, and when firms have political connections, the likelihood of receiving government assistance is also relatively high (Claessens, Erik and Luc, 2008; Francis, Huang, Khurana and Pereira, 2009; Faccio, 2010).
-Peng, Tan , and Tong (2004) found that the relationship between Chinese enterprises and the government will use the seat of the National People's Congress to improve political legitimacy, and it can help enterprises to obtain the exclusive public support and preferential treatment of the government in the future.
-Adhikari et al. (2006) shows that the tax rate applicable to the calculation of tax is significantly higher for companies without political connections than for companies with political connections.
-Boubakri, Guedhami, Mishra and Saffar (2012) points that political connections can obtain lower cost of equity capital.
-In addition, politically connected companies bring key policy and overall industry information to companies (Hillman, Zardkoohi, and Bierman 1999); politically connected companies are also relatively easier to obtain government procurement contracts and financial bailouts (Goldman et al., 2009; Faccio , Masulis , and McConnell, 2006).
+When firms have political ties, their intergovernmental processes are shortened, have the benefit of prioritization, and when firms have political connections, the likelihood of receiving government assistance is also relatively high (Faccio, 2010).
+Boubakri, Guedhami, Mishra and Saffar (2012) pointed that political connections could obtain lower cost of equity capital.
+In addition, politically connected companies bring key policy and overall industry information to companies; politically connected companies are also relatively easier to obtain government procurement contracts and financial bailouts (Goldman et al., 2009; Faccio, Masulis, and McConnell, 2006).

-(2) The negative impact of political connections
+2) The negative impact of political connections.